Cops: Thieves targeted Miracle Mile shoppers

 The defendants are accused of stealing Louis Vuitton handbags and MacBook Air laptops after Long Islanders purchased them from luxury retailers.

-Two Queens men targeted high-end shoppers on the Miracle Mile, following them and stealing their pricey purchases, police said Thursday in announcing their arrests.
+Two Queens men targeted high-end shoppers on Manhasset’s Miracle Mile, following them and stealing their pricey purchases, Nassau police said Thursday in announcing their arrests on multiple charges.

-On four occasions, once a month from October through January, the pair targeted shoppers at the open-air luxury Americana Manhasset shopping center on Northern Boulevard, burglary pattern team detectives said.
+Four times — once a month from October through January — the pair targeted shoppers at the open-air luxury Americana Manhasset shopping center on Northern Boulevard, burglary pattern team detectives said.

-Jarry Gonzales-Ramos, 28, and Andres Quintero-Mendoza, 33, both of East Elmhurst, were to be arraigned Thursday at First District Court in Hempstead on charges of second-degree burglary, two counts of fourth-degree grand larceny, three counts of third-degree criminal mischief, and petty larceny, Nassau County police said in a news release.
+Jarry Gonzales-Ramos, 28, and Andres Quintero-Mendoza, 33, both of East Elmhurst, were scheduled for arraignment Thursday at First District Court in Hempstead on charges of second-degree burglary, two counts of fourth-degree grand larceny, three counts of third-degree criminal mischief, and petty larceny, Nassau County police said in a news release.
+Additional information about their court appearances was not immediately available.

 On Oct.
 5 they entered a garage at a residence on Todd Drive East in Glen Head and stole two Louis Vuitton handbags worth $3,690 from a 2016 BMW, police said.